C4Q/AC-Android/cohort_5.4/unit_04/04_07_dsa_queues.md

 # Lecture

-Queues and Stacks are often taught together because they are very similar even though their uses and implementations can be very different.
-A queue queues things in a queue. and this can be illustrated by a line customers in a store.
-New people join the back of the queue and the next person to be served will be first in line
+Queues and Stacks are often taught together because they are very similar even though their implementations can be very different.
+A Queue is an linear data structure just like a stack but instead elements are inserted from one end called the REAR or TAIL and removed from the other end called the FRONT or HEAD.
+This can be illustrated by a line customers in a store, new people join the back of the queue/line and the next person to be served will be first in the queue/line.

 ![Line](https://3.bp.blogspot.com/_w9XO9zBePXE/SKFjlee6K-I/AAAAAAAAAdk/iRjNgU62cmM/s1600/royston_queue.jpg)

-A queue is a linear data structure that will contain a long list of elements a that can grow through a process called enqueuing and shrinks through a process called dequeuing.
+The queue is a long list of elements that can grow through a process called enqueuing and shrinks through a process called dequeuing.

-A queue is also like an array but comes with additional rules:
+A queue is also like an array but it comes with additional rules:

 * You can't access values randomly using an index
 * You can only add values in one end and retrieve them from the other